Marton–New Plymouth line: Passenger services

 Not long after the completion of the Wellington–Manawatu Line by the Wellington and Manawatu Railway Company (WMR) on 3 November 1886, the New Plymouth Express was introduced, jointly operated by the WMR and NZR.
-However, upon its introduction in December, its timetable was the subject of protests.
+Upon its introduction in December, its timetable was the subject of protests.
 The service stopped at only the larger towns, prompting indignation from residents of smaller towns who felt that the line's wayside traffic was being sacrificed so that through passengers could save an hour's travel time.
 Local traffic was primarily catered for by slow mixed trains.
 The Express initially operated twice weekly, with connections to Onehunga in Auckland by steamer.
-In 1901 the express began operating daily; in 1908, with the incorporation of the WMR into the NZR, the service was run by the single government operator; and from 1909, the steamer connections ceased as direct expresses between Wellington and Auckland began operating on the newly opened NIMT.
+In 1901 the express began operating daily; in 1908, with the incorporation of the WMR into the NZR, the service was run by a single government operator; and from 1909, the steamer connections ceased as direct expresses between Wellington and Auckland began operating on the newly opened NIMT.

-In 1926, the Taranaki Flyer passenger train was introduced between Wanganui and Palmerston North, replacing one mixed train.
+In 1926, the Taranaki Flyer passenger train was introduced between Wanganui and New Plymouth, replacing one mixed train.
 Two additional mixed trains ran south from New Plymouth daily.
 The opening of the SOL in 1933 saw the introduction of the New Plymouth Night Express between Auckland and New Plymouth, using the MNPL between New Plymouth and Stratford.
 It ran thrice weekly, with extra trains at peak periods.
-In 1938, the RM class Standard railcars entered service and they operated an evening service between Wellington and Palmerston North to complement the Express.
+In 1938, the RM class Standard railcars entered service and they operated an evening service between Wellington and New Plymouth to complement the Express.
 In a test run, one of these railcars completed the journey in 6.5 hours.
-However, difficulties on the 1 in 35 grades of the original Turakina route and Westmere Bank meant that the railcars had to have different gears installed, reducing their top speed from 120 km/h to 105 km/h.
+Difficulties on the 1 in 35 grades of the original Turakina route and Westmere Bank meant that the railcars had to have different gears installed, reducing their top speed from 120 km/h to 105 km/h.